craftcms/docs/docs/.artifacts/commerce/5.x/orders-carts.md

 | [itemTotal](#itemtotal)                       | Narrows the query results based on the order’s item total.
 | [language](#language)                         | Determines which site(s) the orders should be queried in, based on their language.
 | [limit](#limit)                               | Determines the number of orders that should be returned.
+| [notRelatedTo](#notrelatedto)                 | Narrows the query results to only orders that are not related to certain other elements.
 | [number](#number)                             | Narrows the query results based on the order number.
 | [offset](#offset)                             | Determines how many orders should be skipped in the results.
 | [orderBy](#orderby)                           | Determines the order that the orders should be returned in.
 (If empty, defaults to `id ASC`.)